Private

 ECONOMY OVERVIEW OF Mozambique: At independence in 1975, Mozambique was one of the world's poorest countries.
 Socialist mismanagement and a brutal civil war from 1977-92 exacerbated the situation.
 In 1987, the government embarked on a series of macroeconomic reforms designed to stabilize the economy.
 These steps, combined with donor assistance and with political stability since the multi-party elections in 1994, have led to dramatic improvements in the country's growth rate.
 Inflation was reduced to single digits during the late 1990s although it returned to double digits in 2000-03.
 Fiscal reforms, including the introduction of a value-added tax and reform of the customs service, have improved the government's revenue collection abilities.
 In spite of these gains, Mozambique remains dependent upon foreign assistance for much of its annual budget, and the majority of the population remains below the poverty line.
 Subsistence agriculture continues to employ the vast majority of the country's workforce.
 A substantial trade imbalance persists although the opening of the MOZAL aluminum smelter, the country's largest foreign investment project to date has increased export earnings.
 Additional investment projects in titanium extraction and processing and garment manufacturing should further close the import/export gap.
 Mozambique's once substantial foreign debt has been reduced through forgiveness and rescheduling under the IMF's Heavily Indebted Poor Countries (HIPC) and Enhanced HIPC initiatives, and is now at a manageable level.

-Popular Guided Tours in Mozambique
+Popular tours in Mozambique